unirakun/k-redux-factory/README.md

 import { map } from 'trampss-redux-factory'
 export default map({ key: 'id', path: 'api', name: 'todos' })
 ```
-That's it, you exported a reducer function you can register thanks to combinerReducer in Redux.
+That's it, you just exported the reducer function and now you can register it through combinerReducer in Redux.

 In this example, we have a `todos` reducer, it has to be combined into `state.api.todos`